Accessible Spring Getaways

 Spring is around the corner and it’s around now that we start to look for warmer weather and head out for a getaway with the family.
-For those who use mobility scooters, wheelchairs and walking aids, finding somewhere accessible can be a challenging and difficult task.
+For those who use mobility scooters, wheelchairs, powered wheelchairs and walking aids, finding somewhere accessible can be a challenging and difficult task.
 Not everywhere has accessible ramps and paths which can be an issue.
 Fortunately, there are plenty of places across the UK and further afoot that have suitable accessibility for mobility scooter users.

 To make your life easier, we’ve decided to put together a guide of the best places across the UK you can head to with your mobility scooter.
 Taking away any worries you may have that you won’t be able to get around with ease.

 Cruise of the world

 If you fancy seeing the world from the comfort of a cruise, there are plenty of accessible cruises that can take you to all corners of the planet.
 Whether you fancy setting sail on a tour of the Canary Islands or going further afoot and taking in the true beauty of the Caribbean, there’s an accessible cruise for you.
 Cruises can be expensive but they’re a great way of heading out onto the open waters and having the full knowledge that everything is done for you and you can truly relax.

 Onboard the cruise there’s plenty of accessible options for you such as ramps, access points, shower chairs and many more.
 Before you book, make sure to contact the cruise company or booking agent to make sure you can be fully catered for.

 If you don’t fancy the Caribbean, why not stick to the UK and head to a holiday lodge with the family?
 Holiday lodges are often self-catering and pet-friendly.
 They come fitted with brilliant features including the following: